Site Navigation Optimization

 Role: Lead UX Designer and Manager | Company: Hanna Andersson

 The Hanna Andersson site navigation was identified as a point of friction for users.
-We wanted to make it easier for the customer to find the products they were interest in, and to create a clean visual hierarchy that felt intuitive to the user.
+We wanted to make it easier for the customer to find the products they were interested in and to create a clean visual hierarchy that felt intuitive to the user.

-The UX team met with stakeholders to understand the business needs and what categories the merchandising team wanted to expose.
-We relied on best practices to inform our decisions to ensure the solution met the user’s needs.
+The UX team met with stakeholders to understand the business needs and what categories they wanted to expose.
+We relied on user recordings & best practices to inform our decisions and ensure the solution met the user’s needs.

 The overall framework of the navigation combined content that did not intuitively go together.
 An overwhelming amount of categories were displayed without visual hierarchy, making it difficult for the user to find what they were looking for.
 And finally, when the user interacted with the navigation it often took over the viewport and made users feel trapped.